cocos/cocos-docs/en/editor/hierarchy/index.md

 - When a node is selected, it is highlighted in yellow on a blue background and its detailed properties are displayed in the **Inspector** panel.
 Click on the blank area of the panel to **unselect** it.
 - Functions in the **Toolbar** include: **New Node(+)**, **Search Type**, **Search Box**, **All Collapse** and **Refresh**.
 - - The **Node list** mainly reflects the hierarchical relationship of nodes, the root node is **Scene**.
 When editing the Prefab file, its own node is used as the root node.
-You can add or delete nodes here with right-click menu or drag-and-drop operation.
+Add or delete nodes is done here with the right-click menu or a drag-and-drop operation.
 - The panel supports keyboard shortcuts.
     - Copy: Ctrl/Cmd + C
     - Paste: Ctrl/Cmd + V